BlueByteSystemsInc/PDMShell/src/INFOVAR.md

 ---
 description: Gets information about a variable.
-title: INFOVAR Command | PDMShell | SOLIDWORKS PDM
+title: infovar Command | PDMShell | SOLIDWORKS PDM
 ---
-# INFOVAR Command
+# infovar
 ## Description
 Gets information about a variable.